GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 found in the [public resources of W3C groups](https://www.w3.org/Privacy/).
 These proposals cover a wide variety of use cases and requirements.

-The key use cases and proposals are listed below.
+The key proposals developed by the Chrome team are listed below.

 ### Relevant content and ads